 Held each year at the start of August in friendly Fort Smith, Paddlefest is the North's premier celebration of boats, rivers and fun.
-This year's event takes place from August 4th to 7th, when scores of locals and dozens of visitors will descend on the Slave River.
+Scores of locals and dozens of visitors descend on the Slave River.
 There, they'll enjoy team races in traditional voyageur canoes, tours of the white-pelican nesting area, entry-level instruction on whitewater paddling, games that range from goofy paddleboard jousting to Olympic-style slalom kayaking – and the list goes on.
 Here's just a glimpse of what Paddlefest offers:

 You don't have to be an oldster to have a thrilling time at Paddlefest.
 Youth-sized boats are available to rent or borrow, and young folks will enjoy instructional sessions in safe, flaterwater portions of the river.
 There are also paddling contests for kids, and all sorts of fun on shore (scroll down for weiner roast info!).